BerendPronk/minor/README.md

 After about on hour he gave us the opportunity to ask him some questions about the talk and his expertise.
 Overall it was a very impressive presentation which was accurate in terms of information to our minor.

+---

+## March 14th, 2017 - Titus Wormer

+After a few weeks of playing around in with GitHub during the first semester of our minor, we received a lecture about the software itself.

+Titus began his talk by showing a short video explaining the concept of Git, and upstreams in general.
+It featured a lot of metaphors, for us to get a good grip of the subject.
+The video was about the cookie recipe of some fictional grandma, and how family members were able to improve on it by creating branches on the recipes.
+Here they added their own ideas into the mix, following by a pull-request towards grandma.
+If grandma were to like the addition, she would merge the idea into her own.
+If not, the newly created recipe would play a role in it's own fork of the recipe.

+After the metaphorical cookie-part of the presentation, Titus discussed some basic history of Git, and how the principle of Open Source software came to be.
+Anyone who came up with a good question would be rewarded with a fortune cookie, he said.
+He had some spare, since he recently bought two kilos of the stuff.

+The final part of the presentation included a demonstration of using Git via the terminal.
+This is where the most questions emerged.
+That's understandable, since it was all text-based.
+Titus didn't really have an example to show us.
+He decided to create a new repository to pull some files from, adjusting them and pushing them eventually.
+During this session, he also briefly explained the more advanced principles like squashing and rebasing commits.